lihaoyi/macropy/readme.md

 2
 ```

-and expands it into this:
+And turns it into a lambda expression.
+If we did it naively, like we did in the [walkthrough](#detailed-guide), we may expand it into this:

 ```python
 >>> func = lambda arg0: arg0 + 1